-How to Leash Train a Dog in 6 Steps
+How to Leash Train a Dog in 7 Steps

 1) Certain Breeds Are Too Wild

-Typical "sniffer dogs" are, for example, the following:
+Typical "sniffer dogs" include:

 - Giant Schnauzer